KwekuYamoah/Parallel-and-Distributed-Computing/REPOINSTRUCT.md

 Read documentation for lab 1 at [Lab 1 Docs Readme](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md#lab-1-report)
 ## Lab 2 Documentation Instructions
 Read documentation for lab 2 at [Lab 2 Code Doc](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md#lab-2-report)

+## Lab 3 Documentation Instructions
+Read documentation for lab 3 at [Lab 3 Code Doc](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md#lab-3-report).
+For Lab 3 it is essential that you read and understand the report file thoroughly.

 # Conclusion
 That's all for now.
 Do check every week to see if the repository has been updated.